Bazel History, Family Crest & Coats of Arms

 Early Notables of the Bazel family (pre 1700)

 More information is included under the topic Early Bazel Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bazel family to the New World and Oceana
+Migration of the Bazel family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Bazels to arrive on North American shores: Winnefred Basil who arrived in Boston in 1849.

 Related Stories +

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.